 How One-Way ANOVA in R works?

-- View the first few records of the data.
-This is important to check if the data has been rightly imported into R. Similarly, we will apply a summary() function over the data, to get basic insights into the data.
+2. View the first few records of the data.
+This is important to check if the data has been rightly imported into R. Similarly, we will apply a summary() function over the data to get basic insights into the data.

-- Every time we use the variables present in the dataset, we need to explicitly mention the name of the dataset like brand_sales_data$Brand or brand_sales_data$Sales.
+3. Every time we use the dataset variables, we need to mention the dataset’s name like brand_sales_data$Brand or brand_sales_data$Sales explicitly.
 To overcome this, we shall employ the attach function.
 The function has to be applied as below.

 The above result shows means for the four different groups are not equal.
 JKV has the highest mean sales.

-As can be seen above, the standard deviations across the four groups don’t show any significant difference and it is highest for the brand MKL.
+As shown above, the standard deviations across the four groups don’t show any significant difference, and it is highest for the brand MKL.

-From the results above we can see that the ANOVA test for Brand is significant because of p < 0.0001.
-We can interpret that all brands don’t have the same preference levels in the market which influences the sale of these brands in the market.
+From the results above, we can see that the ANOVA test for Brand is significant because of p < 0.0001.
+We can interpret that all brands don’t have the same preference levels in the market, which influences these brands’ sale in the market.
 This could be due to many factors and liking of people for a particular brand.

-- The above result can be visualized and it makes interpretation easy.
+6. The above result can be visualized, and it makes interpretation easy.
 For that, we will use plotmeans() function in gplots() library.
 It works as below:

-As we can see above, the plotmeans() function in the gplots package enables us to visually compare the means of different groups.
+As we can see above, the plotmeans() function in the gplots package enables us to visually compare different groups’ means.
 We can see that means are not the same across the four brands.
 However, the means for the brands MKL and PRQ fall in close range.

-- The above analysis helps us to check if brands have equal means or not, however, making the pair-wise comparison is difficult with it.
-We can make pair-wise comparisons for different brands, using TukeyHSD() function which facilitates checking if a brand is significantly different from any of the remaining ones.
+7. The above analysis helps us to check if brands have equal means or not; however, making the pair-wise comparison is difficult.
+We can make pair-wise comparisons for different brands using the TukeyHSD() function, which facilitates checking if a brand is significantly different from any remaining ones.

 The pairwise comparisons as above.
 The difference between any two groups is significant if p < 0.001.
-As we can see above p-value for PRQ-MKL pair is much higher that indicates that the two brands aren’t significantly different from each other.
+As we can see above p-value for the PRQ-MKL pair is much higher, which indicates that the two brands aren’t significantly different from each other.

 To visualize the pairwise comparisons, we will plot the above results as below:

-The above graph offers good insight, but we can plot the results in the form of boxplot to get better insights for clearer interpretation as demonstrated below.
+The above graph offers good insight, but we can plot the results in a boxplot to get better insights for clearer interpretation, as demonstrated below.

 The glht() function used above comes with a comprehensive set of methods for comparing multiple means.
 Note, the level option in cld() function pertains to the significance level, e.g. 0.05 or 95 percent confidence)

-Using the above plot it becomes easy to compare means across the groups and also it facilitates systematic interpretation.
+Using the above plot, it becomes easy to compare means across the groups and facilitate systematic interpretation.
 There are letters, over the top of the plot, for each brand.
-If two brands have the same letter then they don’t have significantly different means as brands MKL and PRQ in this case which have the same letter b.
+If two brands have the same letter, they don’t have significantly different means as brands MKL and PRQ, which have the same letter b.

 The car package in R provides the function qqPlot().
 The above plot shows that data falls within 95% confidence envelop.
 This indicates that the normality assumption has almost been met.